MindscapeHQ/ember-cli-raygun/README.md

 This addon will allow you to report errors to [Raygun](https://raygun.io) from your Ember CLI app using [raygun4js](https://github.com/MindscapeHQ/raygun4js)

-**Note:** This add on is currently in Beta!
-You may hit issues - please open an issue on Github if you have any problems! :heart:
+**Ember Octane Upgrade**

+This Add-On has recently been rewritten in order to be compatible with the latest Ember versions.

+The most recent stable version is [1.3.0](https://github.com/MindscapeHQ/ember-cli-raygun/tree/1.3.0), and you can see the previous code in the [`pre-octane`](https://github.com/MindscapeHQ/ember-cli-raygun/tree/pre-octane) branch

+:heart: Please [open an issue](https://github.com/MindscapeHQ/ember-cli-raygun/issues/new) if you run into any troubles, thanks for testing!

+## Installation

 It's as easy as: